170 (Infrastructure Support) Engineer Group: 170 Engineer Group

 In 2003, the 2003 Delivering Security in a Changing World reforms were announced.
 By 2005, engineer groups were regulated and renamed, one the changes being the Military Work Force being renamed as 170 (Infrastructure Support) Engineer Group and placed under the 8th Force Engineer Brigade.
 In addition to the changed of the group, the CRE units were re-titled as Works Groups.
 The name was also brought to represent the group as a military organisation rather than a civil organisation.
-Between 2005 and present, the group saw many units come and go, those who were included, but no longer;
+Between 2005 and 2023, the group saw many units come and go, those who were included, but no longer;